stackpulse/stackpulse-apply-action/README.md

 Github Action for applying automatic Incident Response playbooks and triggers with StackPulse.

-This action allows you to apply the Gitops paradigm to managing your StackPulse Incident Response Playbooks (and triggers), implementing the continuous integration and delivery to your _operations-as-code_ processes.
+This action allows you to apply the GitOps paradigm to managing your StackPulse Incident Response Playbooks (and triggers), implementing the continuous integration and delivery to your _operations-as-code_ processes.

 ## Configuration